Learn about many of the available medications in our database.

 Male fertility: This medication may impair male fertility.
 Men should consider sperm preservation prior to starting treatment with palbociclib.
 Men whose partners could become pregnant should use effective birth control during treatment and for at least 97 days after the last dose of palbociclib.

 Breast-feeding: It is not known if palbociclib passes into breast milk.
-If you are a breast-feeding mother and are taking this medication, it may affect your baby.
+If you are breast-feeding and are taking this medication, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.

 Children: The safety and effectiveness of using this medication have not been established for children.